Jennifer is passionate about essential oils, natural medicine, and green cleaning. She believes that essential oils have changed her life.

-10 Essential Oil Uses for Green Cleaning and a Healthy Home
+10 Ways to Use Essential Oils for Green Cleaning

 This is basically the same thing as an all-purpose cleaner but it deserves its own spot on the list.
 Just add a little less vinegar then you would with the all-purpose cleaner and try not to add to much oil to the mixture because it can leave streaks.
 A glass cleaner should be mild compared to an all-purpose cleaner.